umanlp/ZusammenQA/README.md

 Thanks for the organizers from MIA-Shared-Task, our work is mainly modified from [here](https://github.com/mia-workshop/MIA-Shared-Task-2022).

 ## Citation
-If you use any source codes, or datasets included in this repo in your work, please cite the following paper (will be updated soon):
+If you use any source codes, or datasets included in this repo in your work, please cite the following paper:
 <pre>
+@article{Hung2022ZusammenQADA,
+  title={ZusammenQA: Data Augmentation with Specialized Models for Cross-lingual Open-retrieval Question Answering System}, author={Chia-Chien Hung and Tommaso Green and Robert Litschko and Tornike Tsereteli and Sotaro Takeshita and Marco Bombieri and Goran Glava{\v{s}} and Simone Paolo Ponzetto}, journal={ArXiv}, year={2022}, volume={abs/2205.14981}
+}
 </pre>

 ## Pretrained Models